radius-project/docs/docs/content/reference/resource-schema/connector-schema/databases/mongodb/index.md

 ## Supported resources

-The following resources are supported when building the connector from a resource using the `resource` property:
+The following resources are supported when building the link from a resource using the `resource` property:

 - [Azure CosmosDB API for MongoDB](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction)

 ## Connections

-[Services]({{< ref services >}}) can define [connections]({{< ref appmodel-concept >}}) to connectors using the `connections` property.
-This allows the service to access properties of the connector and contributes to to visualization and health experiences.
+[Services]({{< ref services >}}) can define [connections]({{< ref appmodel-concept >}}) to links using the `connections` property.
+This allows the service to access properties of the link and contributes to to visualization and health experiences.

 ### Environment variables

-Connections to the MongoDatabase connector result in the following environment variables being set on your service:
+Connections to the MongoDatabase link result in the following environment variables being set on your service:

 | Variable | Description |
 |----------|-------------|